 You can import referenced requirements from external requirements source documents, then update them when changes are made to the source document.
 To import referenced requirements, open the Requirements Editor, select File > Import, choose the source document and check the option to Allow updates from external source.
 When you import requirements as referenced requirements from external requirement documents, they retain a reference to the source document.
-Check if you have an updated version of the source document by refreshing any import node.
-The top import node icon changes to if there is an updated version of the source document available if the timestamp of the previously imported document version is more recent than the last imported or updated timestamp.
+Check if you have an updated version of the source document by refreshing an import node.
+The top import node icon changes to when an updated source document is available, indicating that the timestamp of the source document is more recent than the last imported or updated timestamp.

 Select the updated version of the source document during the Update operation.
 Alternatively, you can update the file name and location of the source requirements document by right-clicking the top node of the requirement set and selecting Update source document name or location.

-Update your requirements in the requirement set by selecting the top node of the requirements set and clicking Update in the Requirements Interchange pane.
+Update your requirements in the requirement set.
+Select the top node and click Update in the Requirements Interchange pane.
 Updating requirements:

 Matches the previously imported requirements to the updated source requirements and updates the requirements in the new version of the document.
 This includes overwriting any local changes you made to unlocked requirements.